What It Takes to Coach Your People

 Beyond creating mutual understanding about facts, asking powerful questions like these can help uncover insights and unspoken reservations that wouldn’t have come to light otherwise.

-3. Challenging and Supporting
+3. Challenge and Support.

 We all need our thinking challenged at times.
 Challenge can stress-test ideas, yield productive dialogue, and uncover unexamined assumptions.
 It can lead to stronger, shared understanding.